A 27-year-old nerd who loves writing, history and just learning as much as possible about the world around him.

 "Who do you think I am?
 Without me, you have only a dwindling army of ambivalent soldiers.
 I am the Young Wolf.
 I killed the Taken King.
 I defeated Ghaul, I roused the Traveler, I silenced the Moon, I stopped the invasion, I broke the curse, I broke the Houses, I killed the queen!
 I am the Shadow of Earth!"

-Silencing the moon, breaking the curse and the houses are events that have yet to take place in-universe.
-Also, on the ice planet, we learn about the highly advanced Aphelion, a race currently unseen in-game, but one referenced in previous lore tabs.
-With this info in hand, Calus and his Shadows become virtually unstoppable.
+While this mentions an "ice planet", Europa, our new upcoming destination, is an icy moon, which leaves this, as well as the highly advanced Aphelion, to continue to be strictly a reference in lore tabs.
+In any case, we see with this info in hand, Calus and his Shadows become virtually unstoppable.
 The Vanguard surrender, and the Shadow of Earth, begins his bloody crusade in the name of the Emperor . . .

 The Potential Future We're Looking At

-Now, just because the lore is prefaced as historically accurate, doesn't mean it's true.
-Winston Churchill said once, "History is written by the victors." and clearly Calus has already decided he's going to be the last man standing.
-Not only that but at the end of some of the lore tabs, it ends with footnotes indicating that the information needs further clarity from future scribes and to delete once these clarifications are made.
+Now, just because the lore is prefaced as historically accurate, doesn't mean it's true (Of course, this is all AU Fanfiction until proven otherwise).
+Doesn't help at all that at the end of some of the lore tabs, it ends with footnotes indicating that the information needs further clarity from future scribes and to delete once these clarifications are made.
+Even so, Winston Churchill said once, "History is written by the victors," and it's clear that Calus has already decided he's going to be the last man standing.

 - Mithrax becomes the Kell of Light.